slifin/breeze/README.md

  ```

 This allows you to show what your code is _supposed_ to be doing, don't force other programmers to guess
-what your code should be doing based on implementation details.
-[More examples](http://google.com)
+what your code should be doing based on implementation details: [more examples](http://google.com).